shukdevtroy/Recommendation-System-using-NLP/README.md

 ## Data

 The dataset used in this project is `netflix_titles.csv`, which should be placed in the root directory of the project.
-You can obtain this dataset from [Kaggle](https://www.kaggle.com/shubhendra7/netflix-data).

 ## Scripts and Usage